Utricularia minor

-Utricularia minor, the lesser bladderwort, is a small, perennial carnivorous plant that belongs to the genus Utricularia.
+Utricularia minor, the lesser bladderwort, is a small species of perennial carnivorous plant in the family Lentibulariaceae.
 It is usually found affixed to the substrate but it can also survive suspended in a body of water.
 U. minor is a circumboreal species and is found in North America, Asia, and Europe.
+Unique among plants and according to the USDA, U. minor is the only plant that is both resistant to fire and also has a high tolerance to it.